M4riaLoureiro/ethical-travel-recommender/README.md

 - **Sustainability Recommendations:** Highlights eco-friendly accommodations, local experiences, and sustainable travel tips to encourage responsible tourism.
 - **Focus on Southeast Asia:** Specializes in recommendations for countries such as Thailand, Vietnam, Cambodia, Malaysia, Indonesia, and more.

+### Related work:
+- [Green Destination Recommender: A Web Application to Encourage Responsible City Trip Recommendations](https://dl.acm.org/doi/pdf/10.1145/3631700.3664909)

 ### Data Sources
 Currently, our knowledge base is built using data from Wikivoyage:
 - **[WikiVoyage](https://en.wikivoyage.org/)**: A community-driven travel guide with comprehensive information on destinations, attractions, and travel tips.
 - **Sustainability Pages on WikiVoyage**: Sections focused on sustainable tourism, including eco-friendly accommodations, ethical travel practices, and green transportation options.

 These pages provide a good starting point for travel-related information.
-We acknowledge that this is a prototype version, and future iterations of the project could incorporate:
+Considering this is a prototype version, future iterations of the project could incorporate:
 - Real-time data from verified travel sources
 - Curated content from local tourism boards
 - Verified sustainability metrics from environmental organizations